 The System is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the System and audits thereof by the Medicare Administrative Contractor (MAC).
 The System's classification of patients under the Medicare program and the appropriateness of their admissions are subject to an independent review by a peer review organization under contract with the System.
-The System's Medicare cost reports have been audited by the MAC through 2016 for Houston Medical Center and 2018 for Perry Hospital.
+The System's Medicare cost reports have been audited by the MAC through 2016 for Houston Healthcare - Warner Robins and 2018 for Houston Healthcare - Perry.

-Revenue from the Medicare program accounted for approximately 44% and 41% of the System's net patient service revenue for 2022 and 2021, respectively.
+Revenue from the Medicare program accounted for approximately 42% and 43% of the System's net patient service revenue for 2023 and 2022, respectively.
 Laws and regulations governing the Medicare program are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
 Estimated reimbursement amounts are adjusted in subsequent periods as cost reports are prepared and filed and as final settlements are determined.
-The 2022 net patient service revenue increased approximately \$44 (increased \$1,135 for 2021) primarily due to changes in previously estimated settlements.
+The 2023 net patient service revenue increased approximately \$1,044 (increased \$44 for 2022) primarily due to changes in previously estimated settlements.

 The System believes that it is in compliance with all applicable laws and regulations and is not aware of any pending or threatened investigations involving allegations of potential wrongdoing.
 However, there has been an increase in regulatory initiatives at the federal level including the initiation of the Recovery Audit Contractor (RAC) program.
 The RAC program was created to review Medicare claims for medical necessity and coding appropriateness.
 The RACs have the authority to pursue improper payments with a three year look back from the date the claim was paid.
-Compliance with such laws and regulations can be subject to future government review and interpretation, as well as significant regulatory action including fines, penalties, and exclusion from the Medicare program.
+Compliance with such laws and regulatory action including fines, penalties, and exclusion from the Medicare program.